chris-martin/home/readme.md

-## What's in this directory
+This directory lives at `/home/chris/.config/nix`.

-Each directory within this one is a flake.
+Each directory herein is a [flake](https://nixos.wiki/wiki/Flakes).

 ## Notes